-Summary: Tutorial to make Mac recognize Seagate Backup Plus when it's not showing up on Mac.
-You'll know how to fix when Mac doesn't detect Seagate external hard drive.
-If necessary, you can also recover data from the unrecognizable Seagate Backup Plus hard drive with iBoysoft Mac Data Recovery.
+Summary: Tutorial to make Mac recognize Seagate Backup Plus drive when it's not showing up on Mac.
+You'll know how to fix when Mac doesn't detect Seagate Backup Plus drive.
+If necessary, you can also recover data from the unrecognized Seagate Backup Plus drive with iBoysoft Data Recovery for Mac.

 Seagate Backup Plus drives are great external hard drives for Mac and PC.
 And there are many options like Ultra Touch, Slim, and Portable.
 However, many users report that the Seagate Backup Plus for Mac is recognized, or the external hard drive is not showing up on Mac at all.

 Here is an example:

 I use a Seagate 2TB Backup Plus Portable HD as my Time Machine backups drive and it had been working fine.
 Since I upgrade to Yosemite (maybe coincidental?) the HD is no longer recognized by my MacBook Pro.
 I can see the light on HD so I am sure it is getting power.
 I searched for all day but no Seagate firmware update available (attempt to update shows it to be current) and no other help available from Seagate "support."
 Can anybody help me cuz I'm really in need of the files on this drive？

 In this case, you can't see files on the external hard drive or access them at all.
-So, it's important to know why and how to fix when Seagate Backup Plus hard drive is not showing up on Mac.
+So, it's important to know why and how to fix when Seagate Backup Plus drive is not showing up on Mac.

-Why is Seagate Backup Plus hard drive is not showing up on Mac?
+Why Seagate Backup Plus drive not showing up on Mac?

 Actually, it's a common issue that the Seagate Backup Plus drive is not recognized or detected.
 And sometimes the external hard drive even greyed out in Disk Utility.
 The reason for this issue is various.
 And here are some possible causes for this problem.

 - A recent macOS update or software update, which could cause many types of incompatibility.

-- The hard drive is encrypted or password-protected especially for Seagate Backup Plus Ultra Touch hard drives.
+- The hard drive is encrypted or password-protected, especially for Seagate Backup Plus Ultra Touch hard drive.

 - Power supply failure, especially when MacBook is in low power mode and external hard drives requires extra power resource.